-Magnetic media should always be stored under lock and key, or in a restricted access environment such as a Computer Room.
+Magnetic media should always be stored securely in a restricted access environment.

 Removable media containing data must be stored securely in a lockable and fireproof container

 Removal of storage media is to be approved and handled in accordance with appropriate removal procedures.